POSYDON-code/POSYDON/docs/visualization/plot2D/plot2D.rst

 .. _plot2D:

 ##############################################
-2D plotting functionalities for POSYON GRIDS
+2D plotting functionalities for POSYDON GRIDS
 ##############################################

 Similar to our 1D plotting functions, we provide a series of 2D plotting